logicnow/BlueSky/README.md

 SERVERFQDN | localhost | Bluesky FQDN
 WEBADMINPASS | admin |
 USE_HTTP | 0 | Set to 1 to use HTTP instead of HTTPS
+FAIL2BAN | 1 | Set to 0 to disable fail2ban
 MYSQLSERVER | db | IP/DNS of your MySQL server (docker link to db by default) MYSQLROOTPASS | admin | Will use root pass from linked docker container if possible EMAILALERT | root@localhost |